-Fit E of P99 and Riess et al. (1998) discussed in § 3; because of bias introduced by this prior, we do not recommend using these results (see also appendix of P99).
+Figure 9 compares these results toa the cosmological fits for the full primary subset with host galaxy extinction corrections applied (Fits 4 6 in Table 8).
+In the top row of this figure are the same primary fits plotted in Figure 8.
+The second row has host-galaxy extinction corrections applied using the one-sided prior used by Fit E of P99 and Riess etal.
+(1998) discussed in $\S$ 3.
 The third row has full extinction corrections applied without any prior assumptions on the intrinsic E(B-V) distribution.
 Three conclusions are apparent from this plot.
-First, using a prior does, as expected, greatly reduce the apparent E(B-V) error bars and hence apparently tightens the constraints of the cosmological confidence regions, but at the expense of biasing the results.
-Second, the current set of supernovae provide much smaller confidence regions on the $\Omega{\Lambda}$ versus $\Omega{\rm M}$ plane than do the SNe Ia from previous high-redshift samples when unbiased extinction corrections are applied.
-Whereas Figure 8 shows that the current set of supernovae give comparable measurements of $\Omega{\rm M}$ and $\Omega{\Lambda}$ when the low-extinction subsample is used
+First, using a strongly peaked prior on extinction prevents the E(B-V)error bars from being fully propagated into the cosmological confidence regions, and hence apparently tightens the constraints.
+However, for a peaked prior, this is very similar to assuming no extinction and not performing an extinction correction (but without testing the assumption), while for a wider prior there is a danger of introducing bias.
+Second, the current set of supernovae provide much smaller confidence regions on the $\Omega{\Lambda}$ versus $\Omega{M}$ plane than do the SNe Ia from previous high-redshift samples when unbiased extinction corrections are applied.
+Whereas Figure 8 shows that the current set of supernovae give comparable measurements of $\Omega_M$ and $\Omega\Lambda$ when the low-extinction subsample is used with no host-galaxy extinction corrections, Figure 9 shows that the much higher precision color measurements from the WFPC2 data allows us directly to set much better limits on the effects of host-